Japanese Dragon Tattoos

 Japanese Red Dragon Tattoos

-The red dragon is said to represent strength and a fierce nature.
+The red dragon is said to represent strength and a vigorous nature.

 In general, red is an important color in Japan as it appears as the focal point on the nation’s flag and is tied to traditional ceremonies of joy such as weddings and birthdays.